NoOrientationProgramming/LibNaegCommon/FileExecuting.md

 ## ABSTRACT

-Class for executing programs and managing OS processes.
+Class for executing and managing OS processes.

 ## LIBRARY